-Regardless of the legal situation REPS UAE encourages all instructors to register and calls on all employers to back REPs increase professionalism in the industry.
+Regardless of the legal situation REPS UAE encourages all instructors to register and calls on all employers to back REPs to increase professionalism in the industry.

 Membership signifies that an exercise professional;

-We strongly recommend that members of the public looking to employ the services of an exercise professional should check to see if they are registered by searching our member database.
+We strongly recommend that members of the public looking to employ the services of an exercise professional check to see if they are registered by searching our member database.

-What are levels of registration?
+What are the categories of registration?